rchillyard/TableParser/README.md

 Typically, the function _f_ is the _apply_ method of the case class _T_, although you may have to explicitly refer to a particular function/method with a specific signature.
-When you have created a companion object to the case class, you will simply use the method name as in _Reviews.apply_ (see example below).
+When you have created a companion object to the case class, you will simply use the method name (typically _apply_) as in _Name.apply_ (see example below).
 If you have created additional apply methods, you will need to define a function similar to the _fRating_ function (see example below).